usmaniam/travel-journal/README.md

 # Travel journal

 A travel journal built with ReactJS and styled with custom CSS based on a Figma design.
-There is no any interactivity in the project but it was enough in scope to help me wrap my head around React's concept of passing props which I was really strugging with.
+There is no any interactivity in the project but it was enough in scope to help me wrap my head around React's concept of passing props which I was really struggling with.

 The project was bootstrapped with Vite.